Fuller's Coffee Shop: Menu

 The diner serves breakfast all day.
 The menu includes chili burgers, corned beef hash, chicken fried steak, pigs in a blanket, French toast, eggs and omelets, fried razor clams, hash browns, bacon, cinnamon rolls, and toast made from homemade bread.
 The breakfast special is a pancake, an egg, and two pieces of bacon.
 Sandwich options include cheese, egg salad, French dip, ham, and Monte Cristo.

 The lunch menu also has beef and mashed potatoes with gravy, sloppy Joes, salmon steaks, fish and chips, fried oysters, French fries, and coleslaw.
 The restaurant's cheeseburger has been described as a menu "fixture", with a recipe unchanged since 1947.
 According to an employee, the "secret" ingredients in the burger's sauce include mayonnaise, ketchup, cayenne, curry powder, and white pepper, along with three additional "exotic" spices.
 The cheeseburger, two thin patties between sesame seed buns, served with lettuce, pickles, American cheese, became the "star attraction and raison d'etre" of Fuller's Burger Shack, a sister restaurant operated by a local restaurant group.

 History

 Fuller's opened in northeast Portland in 1947.
 It was named after its founder, Jack Fuller.
 The diner relocated to its current location in the Pearl District in 1960.
 In 1979, the diner was passed down to John Fuller, the founder's son.

 In 2017, Fuller's appeared in "The Seven Year Itch", the fifth episode of the sixth season of the American drama television series Grimm.
 Fuller's was acquired by the Urban Restaurant Group, a local enterprise that also owns Brix Tavern, Swank and Swine, and several other establishments in Portland, in 2019.

 During the COVID-19 pandemic, Fuller's offered takeout service.
 In February 2023, a fire forced the restaurant to close temporarily for repairs.
+The business had hoped to reopen in June 2023, then October 2023; it ultimately opened on November 8, 2023.